 How to opt out of the PAYE scheme and be taxed under the general tax rules

-- If you do not yet have a tax deduction card for 2020, and you want a tax deduction card for taxation under the general tax rules, you must opt out of the scheme the first time you apply for a tax deduction card.
+- If you do not yet have a tax deduction card for this year, and you want a tax deduction card for taxation under the general tax rules, you must opt out of the scheme the first time you apply for a tax deduction card in the application.

-- If you already have a PAYE tax deduction card for 2020 and you want to change to a general tax deduction card, you must opt out of the scheme by changing your tax deduction card.
+- If you already have a PAYE tax deduction card for this year and you want to change to a general tax deduction card, you must opt out of the scheme by changing your tax deduction card.

 - You can no longer opt out of the scheme for the income year 2019.